Arthur Kent

 Arthur Kent (born December 27, 1953) is a Canadian television journalist and author.
 He rose to international prominence during the 1991 Persian Gulf War during which he acquired the nickname "The Scud Stud".
 He is the brother of Canada's former Minister of the Environment Peter Kent.

 Early life and education

 Kent was born in Medicine Hat, Alberta.
 His father, Arthur Parker Kent, worked for Southam Newspaper Group and retired as associate editor of the Calgary Herald.
 After his father's retirement, Arthur Kent began his journalism career at the Calgary Herald in the summer of 1973.

 Kent graduated from Carleton University in Ottawa in 1975 while working as a general assignment reporter for CJOH, Ottawa's CTV station.

 Career

 In 1977, after moving to the Canadian Broadcasting Corporation, Kent was named Alberta correspondent for The National, CBC's principal TV newscast.
-Three years later, Kent left CBC to become an independent reporter and photographer, eventually filing jointly to NBC News, CBC and London's Observer newspaper.
+Three years later, Kent left CBC to become an independent reporter and photographer, eventually filing jointly to NBC News, CBC and London's The Observer newspaper.